2024–25 Grambling State Tigers women's basketball team

-The 2024–25 Grambling State Tigers women's basketball team represents Grambling State University during the 2024–25 NCAA Division I women's basketball season.
-The Tigers, who are led by second-year head coach Courtney Simmons, play their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference (SWAC).
+The 2024–25 Grambling State Tigers women's basketball team represented Grambling State University during the 2024–25 NCAA Division I women's basketball season.
+The Tigers, who were led by second-year head coach Courtney Simmons, played their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference (SWAC).

 Previous season

 The Tigers finished the 2023–24 season 23–10, 15–3 in SWAC play, to finish in second place.
 They were defeated by sixth-seeded Alcorn State in the semifinals of the SWAC tournament.
 They were invited to the WNIT where they lost in the second round to Louisiana–Monroe.